milanofthe/pathsim/tests/README.md

 2. Tests in [tests/evals]() are top-down and implement specific dynamical systems, simulate them and compare the results to reference solutions.
 They test complexity, permutations, and ultimately ensure accuracy and functionality of the whole framework.

+There is a third directory [tests/models]() that has automatic testing for exported PathSim model files.
+Its just an additional layer that ensures, models can be loaded and run.
+This is slightly decoupled from the main test suite.